Millions of F1 fans around the world can’t wait to return to the track this year, but it’s going to be difficult during the first half of the season.

 The prospects for a large number of fans being able to attend the British Grand Prix at Silverstone this year have also been increased by the UK government’s strong progress on the vaccine rollout and plans to remove all restrictions by June 21.

-International travel looks more likely in the second half of the 2021 Formula 1 season
+International travel looks more likely in the second half of the 2021 F1 season

 As major countries vaccinate large numbers of their population and international travel opens again, it’s reasonable to be more confident about attending fly-away races in the second of the season.